tacool/dataCleanFinal/Readme.md

       - y_test.txt

 You can find the following files:
-- A script file, messy2tidy.R containing the algorithm to produce datasets with tidy data The script combines all the above files into two independent datasets with tidy data
+- A script file, run_analysis.R containing the algorithm to produce datasets with tidy data The script combines all the above files into two independent datasets with tidy data
      - Readme.md, the current document
      - CodeBook.md, explaining the variables and the procedures to tidy the data